How much sugar should children have?

 Leading dietician and health expert Emer Delaney explains how much sugar is unhealthy for children, and offers simple swaps to help reduce their intake.

-Most of us eat too much sugar and recent recommendations advise us to reduce the amount of ‘free sugars’ we eat.
+Most of us eat too much sugar.
+In fact, the World Health Organisation recommends that we should reduce the amount of ‘free sugars’ that we eat.
 But what exactly does this mean?
-‘Free sugars’ are any sugars that are added to food or drinks, or present naturally in unsweetened fruit juices, honey or syrups.
-It does not include natural sugar found in fruits, vegetables and milk.
+Free sugars are any sugars that are added to food or drinks, or present naturally in unsweetened fruit juices, fruit purées and pastes, as well as honey or syrups.
+This does not include natural sugars found in fruits, vegetables and milk.

 What happens when we eat too much sugar?

 Consuming too much sugar on a regular basis means we're eating too many calories, and if we don’t use those calories as fuel, our body will store them as fat.
 This can lead to weight gain, and if this happens to our children, it’s likely they will carry the weight into their adolescent and adult years, potentially becoming overweight or obese.

 Some people believe that diet affects children's behaviour, and that children become hyperactive when they eat sugar, making them less likely to concentrate at school.
 This is a hotly debated topic, with many parents saying that what their child eats dramatically affects their child's behaviour.
 While there are no published studies to confirm this, what we do know is that sugar can lead to tooth decay, which is the biggest cause of hospital admissions among children.
 Health experts, including the British Dental, Dietetic and Medical Associations have all lobbied the government for a sugar tax, which is now in place in the form of a Soft Drinks Industry Levy.

 How much free sugar should our kids have?